fracpete/weka-virtualenv/README.md

 Virtual environment manager for Weka, inspired by the extremely useful virtual environments that Python supports.

-*weka-virtualenv* be used for launching the GUI or arbitrary Weka classes.
+*weka-virtualenv* can be used for launching the GUI or arbitrary Weka classes.

 Since *weka-virtualenv* uses options starting with double-dashes (`--`), clashes with Weka options are avoided.
 Any option that wasn't consumed by *weka-virtualenv*